Case: Coalition for Humane Immigrant Rights v. Noem

 Case Summary

-This case challenges the federal government’s alleged sudden shift in immigration policy, threatening to subject thousands of legally paroled immigrants, including families fleeing violence and persecution, to fast-track deportation without basic due process.
+This case challenged the federal government’s alleged sudden shift in immigration policy, threatening to subject thousands of legally paroled immigrants, including families fleeing violence and persecution, to fast-track deportation without basic due process.
 On March 24, 2025, three immigrant advocacy organizations, the Coalition for Humane Immigrant Rights (CHIRLA), UndocuBlack Network, and CASA, Inc., filed this lawsuit in the U.S. District Court for the District of Columbia.
-The plaintiffs named President Donald Trump, the Secretary of Homeland Security, and the agency heads of U.S. Immigration and Customs Enforcement ("ICE") and U.S. Citizenship and Immigration Services ("USCIS") as defendants.
-The plaintiffs challenged various policies under the Trump administration of expanding expedited removal of hundreds of thousands of immigrants who entered the country legally through humanitarian parole processes.
-Represented by nonprofit counsel, the plaintiffs alleged that these policies violated the Immigration and Nationality Act ("INA"), the Administrative Procedure Act ("APA"), and the Fifth Amendment guarantee to due process.
-The plaintiffs sought declaratory and injunctive relief to prevent the administration from unlawfully applying expedited removal procedures to individuals who had previously been granted lawful entry into the United States under humanitarian parole programs.
+The plaintiffs named President Donald Trump, the Secretary of the U.S. Department of Homeland Security (DHS), and the agency heads of U.S. Immigration and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Services (USCIS) as defendants.
+Plaintiffs challenged various policies under the Trump administration of expanding expedited removal of hundreds of thousands of immigrants who entered the country legally through humanitarian parole processes.
+Represented by nonprofit counsel, Plaintiffs alleged that these policies violated the Immigration and Nationality Act (INA), the Administrative Procedure Act (APA), and the Fifth Amendment guarantee to due process.
+Plaintiffs sought declaratory and injunctive relief to prevent the administration from unlawfully applying expedited removal procedures to individuals who had previously been granted lawful entry into the United States under humanitarian parole programs.
 This case was assigned to District Judge Jia M. Cobb.

-The plaintiffs argued that the government’s actions violated statutory limits on expedited removal by targeting noncitizens who had been lawfully paroled into the United States—individuals whom the INA expressly excludes from expedited removal.
-The plaintiffs also claimed the policy was arbitrary and capricious under the APA and deprived their members of constitutional due process protections.
-The plaintiffs requested a preliminary and permanent injunction against the enforcement of the new policies, as well as vacatur of agency memoranda and orders, and attorneys’ fees.
+Plaintiffs argued that the government’s actions violated statutory limits on expedited removal by targeting noncitizens who had been lawfully paroled into the United States—individuals whom the INA expressly excludes from expedited removal.
+Plaintiffs also claimed the policy was arbitrary and capricious under the APA and deprived their members of constitutional due process protections.
+Plaintiffs requested a preliminary and permanent injunction against the enforcement of the new policies, as well as vacatur of agency memoranda and orders, and attorneys’ fees.

 The case is ongoing.